 In the same way we can’t go to the gym once and get fit, drink a single green smoothie and stay healthy for a year, we can’t have one good conversation with a member of our team and call ourselves Leader of the Year.

-So what then, are the small habits that done consistently over time that create effective leaders?
+So what then, are the small daily habits of effective leaders?

 What are the things that when done earnestly create great culture, supportive environments, and effective fulfillment of organizational vision?

 Here are 5 habits that we here at Padraig have found to be particularly important – not to be done as one-offs but as a PRACTISE.